Maintaining continuity of maternity support during COVID-19: Position Statement

 We are continuing to reach out to our contacts in government and hospitals to enable this to happen.

 We are continuing to deliver services, as close to normal as the circumstances allow.
+Our latest guidance and requirements for our doulas are available here.
+A public summary is available below.

 Additional protocols – We have implemented stringent new protocols, in line with government advice.
 This includes but is not limited to all staff working from home until further notice; additional screening of all clients before appointments or allocating a new doula; required reporting and self-isolation for any staff member or doula if they meet the risk criteria, and prohibition of any meetings with clients, staff or other volunteers if they meet the risk criteria.